MiguelHigueraDev/discord-card-react/README.md

 # discord-card-react

-A React Component that renders a Discord profile card.
+A React Component that renders an (old) Discord profile card.
 Can sync with your Discord status in real time.

 <a href="https://discord.miguelhiguera.dev"/>Live Demo</a>